moander/boilerplate-generator/README.md

 ## How it works

-It will scan `../src` for folder and files containing `example-boiler` and all it's different casings.
+It will scan `../src` for folder and files containing `boiler-example` and all it's different casings.

 Then it makes a copy of each file using the plural and singular names you have the generator.